Mac Tutorials

 Screen grabs and recording

-macOS has built-in screen grab and screen recording functionality.
+macOS has built-in screen grab and screen recording functionality integrated into its system that are both cool tools to have in your tool belt.
 It’s all done through the Screenshot app, which you’ll find in the Utilities folder.
 In older versions of macOS, it was called Grab.

-• Press Cmd + Shift + 3 to screen grab your whole screen
+1. Press Cmd + Shift + 3 to screen grab your whole screen.

-• Press Cmd + Shift + 4 to grab a portion of your screen
+2. Press Cmd + Shift + 4 to grab a portion of your screen.

-• If you follow that shortcut by pressing Space, you can switch to grabbing a screenshot of a particular app or window
+3. If you follow that shortcut by pressing Space, you can switch to grabbing a screenshot of a particular app or window.

-• Press Cmd + Shift + 5 to open Screenshot, where you can access all features, including video recording.
+4. Press Cmd + Shift + 5 to open a screenshot, where you can access all features, including video recording.

 Force apps to quit

-1. Press Cmd + Opt + Esc to open the Force Quit Applications tool
+1. Press Option + Command + Escape to open the Force Quit Applications tool.

-2. Then select an app, and click Force Quit
+2. Then select the app, and click Force Quit.

 Force Quit Applications window appeared on the screen after pressing Cmd + Opt + Esc.
 In the drop-down menu, choose the app that is stuck and click on the Force Quit button

-This feature is useful if an app is refusing to close or is slowing down your Mac.
+This feature is useful to remember if you ever need to deal with an app refusing to close or if the Mac keeps shutting down unexpectedly.

 Save your battery